Kernel-Based Reinforcement Learning: A Finite-Time Analysis: Algorithm

 \section{Algorithm}

 In this section, we present \lipucbvi, a model-based algorithm for exploration in MDPs in metric spaces that employs \emph{kernel smoothing} to estimate the rewards and transitions, for which we derive confidence intervals. \lipucbvi uses exploration bonuses based on these confidence intervals to efficiently balance exploration and exploitation.
-Our algorithm requires the knowledge of the metric $\distfunc$ on $\stateactionspace$ and of the Lipschitz constants of the rewards and transitions.\footnote{Theoretically, we could replace the Lipschitz constants in each episode $k$ by $\log(k)$, and our regret bounds would be valid for large enough $k$.
+Our algorithm requires the knowledge of the metric $\distfunc$ on $\stateactionspace$ and of the Lipschitz constants of the rewards and transitions.\footnote{This assumption is standard in previous works in RL~\citep[\eg][]{ortner2012online,Sinclair2019}.
+Theoretically, we could replace the Lipschitz constant $L_1$ by $\log k$, in each episode $k$, and our regret bound would have an additive term of order $H e^{L_1}$, since $Q_h^k$ would be optimistic for $\log k \geq L_1$~\citep[see \eg][]{ReeveM018}.
 However, this would degrade the performance of the algorithm in practice.}